 If you are looking for the safe areas to stay in Tijuana, you should stick to the main touristy neighborhoods of Tijuana like Zona Centro, Zona Rio, and Playas de Tijuana.
 These areas are safe because they are heavily policed, you can eliminate the chance of encountering any violent cartel-related crime.

-Centro, Tijuana’s downtown is the best area to stay in Tijuana because it is the most convenient location and is has a wide range of accommodation options that suit all budget travelers.
-If you stay here, you will be located in the middle of action, within walking distance to historical attractions, as well as many restaurants, bars, and shops.
+Centro, Tijuana’s downtown is the best area to stay in Tijuana because it is the most convenient location and is has a wide range of hotels for all budgets.
+It offers easy access to many historical attractions, restaurants, bars, and shops.

 Similarly, if you like the idea of having the city center feel but would prefer the hotels and restaurants in the area to be a little higher class and more diverse in range, then Rio Tijuana may be the place for you.